On automatic continuity of operators from ordered to topological vector spaces: Introduction and preliminaries

-The example constructed by Storozhuk in \cite{S-2025} suggests that many Banach lattices (e.g., discrete Banach function spaces) do not belong this class.
+\begin{enumerate}[-] \item\ Under which conditions on Banach spaces $X$ and $Y$ every operator $T:X\to Y$ that is bounded on normalized unconditional basic sequences of $X$ is bounded? \item\ How to describe the class $S$ of Banach lattices such that every linear functional on a Banach lattice $X$ from $S$ is bounded, whenever it is bounded on every normalized disjoint sequence of $X$?
+An example, recently constructed by Storozhuk in \cite{S-2025} suggests that many of Banach lattices (e.g., infinite dimensional discrete Banach function spaces) do not belong to the class $S$. \end{enumerate}

-The present paper deals with operators between OVSs and TVSs, so the order structure will be involved in the domain or/and codomain.
-We mainly focus on Banach spaces in the domain and, when suitable, Fr\'echet spaces.
-The case of Fr\'echet spaces in the domain occurs recently for compactly classified operators along disjoint bounded sequences in \cite{G-2026}.
+The present paper deals with operators between vector spaces, where the order structure is assumed in the domain or/and codomain.
+We focus on Banach spaces and, when suitable, Fr\'echet spaces in the domain.
+The case of Fr\'echet spaces in the domain occurred recently in study of compactly classified operators along disjoint bounded sequences \cite{G-2026}.

-The present paper is organized as follows.
-Section 2 is devoted to order-to-topology continuous and order-to-topology bounded operators between OBSs (or OVSs) and TVSs.
-Several conditions providing topological boundedness of such operators are investigated (as well as the study undertaking of the Uniform Boundedness Principle for collectively qualified families of them).
-Section 3 is devoted to conditions which provide boundedness of Levi and Lebesgue operators.
-For example, Theorem \ref{thm 1S3} tells that each quasi $\sigma$-Levi operator from an ordered Fr\'echet space with a closed generating cone to an ordered TVS with a normal cone is topologically bounded, and Theorem \ref{thm 4S3} states that if an OBS in the domain has a closed generating normal cone then every $\sigma$-\text{\rm w}-Lebesgue operator is bounded.
+This paper is organized as follows.
+In Section 2, we survey briefly some recently published results on order-to-topology continuous/boun\-ded operators between OBSs and TVSs.
+Then, we prove Theorem \ref{theorem 1} on continuity of order-to-topology bounded operators from an ordered Fr\'echet space with a closed generating cone to a TVS.
+In Section 3, we study conditions providing continuity of Levi and Lebesgue operators.
+For instance, we prove: Theorem \ref{theorem 2} telling us that each quasi $\sigma$-Levi operator from an ordered Fr\'echet space with a closed generating cone to an ordered TVS with a normal cone is continuous; and Theorem \ref{theorem 5} saying that each $\sigma$-\text{\rm w}-Lebesgue operator from an ordered Banach space with a closed generating normal cone to a normed space is bounded.

-For further unexplained terminology and notation, we refer to \cite{ABo-2006,AB-2006,AT-2007}.
+For further unexplained terminology and notation, we refer the reader to \cite{ABo-2006,AB-2006,AT-2007}.